node2own/node2own/peer-to-peer/README.md

 The bad name can easily be rectified with proper legal society-building applications.

-Network Address translation is a solution to the problem with the most common Internet Protocol, IPv4, that there are more devices that need an internet-address than there addresses available.
-This solution is called Network Address Translation, or NAT, and hides the internet-address of the caller from the callee.
+Network Address translation is a solution to the problem with the most common Internet Protocol, IPv4.
+The problem being that there are more devices that need an internet-address than there addresses available.
+The problematic solution is called Network Address Translation, or NAT, and hides the internet-address of the caller from the callee.
 Servers use a setup that involves port-forwarding and/or a reverse proxy to get around this, but this is not feasible for all devices like phones and game PC's.

 Another solution is simply to use a scheme with more addresses.
-There is such a protocol, but its adoption is a quite slow.
+There is such a protocol, but its adoption is far from universal.
 This is the successor of IPv4: IPv6 (I have no idea what happened to v5).

 I would support the idea that the government mandates providers to offer the possibility to get an IPv6 address for every device that they connect to the internet.